POSTED: 4 Jun 2025

 Hair loss linked to Ozempic is not always preventable, particularly if it results from rapid weight loss or nutritional deficiencies.
 However, there are practical steps that may help reduce the likelihood or severity of hair falling out whilst on Ozempic and similar medications:

-• Maintain a Nutrient-Rich Diet: This is crucial even if your appetite is low.
+• Maintain a Nutrient-Rich Diet: this is crucial even if your appetite is low.
 Prioritise protein, iron, zinc, vitamin D and biotin to support hair growth.

 If you’re noticing increased shedding or thinning after starting Ozempic, it’s worth investigating the underlying cause.
 Hair loss can result from multiple factors, and identifying the right trigger is key to reversing it.
 Below are practical steps to help you manage hair loss whilst on Ozempic treatment:

-• Consult Your Doctor: Start by speaking to your prescribing doctor.
-Hair loss is often multifactorial and a clinical assessment can help rule out other causes such as thyroid dysfunction, iron deficiency, anaemia or autoimmune conditions like alopecia areata.
+• Consult Your Doctor: start by speaking to your prescribing doctor.
+Hair loss is often multifactorial.
+A clinical assessment can help rule out other causes such as thyroid dysfunction, iron deficiency, anaemia or autoimmune conditions like alopecia areata.
 Your doctor may arrange blood tests to check iron levels, thyroid function and vitamin or mineral deficiencies.
-The aim is to pinpoint and address the cause(s) of your hair loss.
-If they suspect that your hair falling out is related to Ozempic they may also adjust your dosage.
+The aim is to pinpoint and address the cause of your hair loss.
+If they suspect that your hair falling out is related to Ozempic, they may also adjust your dosage.

-• Consider Hair LossTreatments: Targeted treatments can help support regrowth and improve density especially in persistent hair loss.
+• Consider Hair Loss Treatments: targeted treatments can help support regrowth and improve density, especially in persistent hair loss.
 Topical minoxidil, melatonin and caffeine can help support hair regrowth.
-More advanced interventions like PRP (platelet-rich plasma) therapy and microneedling can also be useful in cases where hair loss is unresponsive to treatment.
+More advanced options like PRP (platelet-rich plasma) therapy and microneedling are carried out in person.
+These can also be useful where hair loss is unresponsive to topical treatment.

 Is Ozempic Hair Loss Permanent?